 My reaction to the Alice guffaw was to dedicate the next decade of my life to the unfulfilling quest of musical knowledge.
 If only I had simply picked up an instrument to learn to play it, but alas, I took the easy way out.
 But my dedication to this goal was defined in my life within a moment, in the back of the classroom, with four of my friends and a bunch of laughter ringing in my ears.

 For the disciples, it was a much more serious circumstance.
 Their Master was being hauled off by the authorities, with one of the crew being the betrayer.
-Yes – one of them showed some bravery, lopping off one of the mighty enemies ear.
-It might have looked better if he didn’t whack off a poor servant’s ear, for his sward skill certainly needed improving.
-What a dweeb!
-But the shame, the failure, the embarrassment, the abandonment – the pain they walked through that night must have dwelled deep in the core of these men.
+Yes – one of them off one of the mighty enemies ear servant But the shame, the failure, the embarrassment, the abandonment – the pain must have dwelled deep in the men.

 For years and years the disciples had to live with this failure, but it produced in them a devotion that drew them closer to the Master, closer to the truth, and farther from their pride.